bernard357/mcp-watch/docs/setup-influxdb-grafana.md

 * [fix a bug or an issue](docs/contributing.md#how-to-fix-a-bug)
 * [implement some feature](docs/contributing.md#how-to-implement-new-features)

-Our mid-term objective is that `mcp-pump` can interface with various analytics systems.
+Our mid-term objective is that `mcp-watch` can interface with various analytics systems.
 The architecture is open, so that it can be extended quite easily.
 We are looking for the addition of Elasticsearch/Kibana and of MongoDB.
 If you are interested, please have a look at the [contributing page](contributing.md).